web design blog | how to create killer website content

 Get your small business website noticed online.

-Start your web content with a strong title
+Start your website content with a strong title

 When it comes to online articles, the title can be just as essential as the body of a piece.
 It's what convinces visitors to continue reading and exploring your site.
 While around 8 out of 10 visitors might read a title, on average only 2 out of 10 will go on to read the rest.
 To increase your web traffic, you need to make sure that you create headlines that will garner interest.
 A title should not only summarise the core concept of a piece, but it should do so in a catchy way.
 Rhyming, alliteration, and puns are all good tools to use when creating a title.

-Grow your SMEs online with killer website content.
+Grow your SMEs online with killer website design content.

 Double check your facts